chadbraunduin/backups-mode/README.md

 ## Bugs and TODOs
 As with most projects, this is still a work in progress.
 The known issues are:

+* I would like to add functionality to delete backup(s) as like in Dired mode.
+* I am planning on adapting this project to work with git-mode work-in-progress backups (WIP).
+* A [bug](https://github.com/chadbraunduin/backups-mode/issues/1) using this on Mac Os X has been reported.
+This is related to use the function copy-file.
 * I have not tested it in Windows, yet.
 I believe configuration changes will be necessary to make it work in that environment.
 Since I only use emacs in Linux, this is not a personal priority for me.